 There are two types of lenses available from Canon, the EF and the EF-S. The former can be used on full frame bodies as well as the cropped sensor bodies.
 The later however can only be used for cropped sensor bodies.
 I use the EF lenses.

-There are occasion when I use prime lenses and these are when I want a very small depth of field and a great looking bouquet.
+There are occasion when I use prime lenses and these are when I want a very shallow depth of field and a great looking bouquet.
 Prime lenses tend to give a very soft bouquet (part of the image out of focus) compared to the blocky edged bouquet from zoom lenses.
-They are also more forgiving in presence of bright backgrounds.
+Prime lenses are also more forgiving in presence of bright backgrounds.
 For reportage type of photography I have the Sigma Art lens – 35mm F1.8 and the Canon 50mm F1.8.
-Both these lenses are exceptional.
+Both these are exceptional lenses.

 I always carry at least 4 spare batteries though Canon batteries tend to last and more than a full days shooting in the heat.
-Fortunately both the DSLR (Canon 6D and 7D MKII) use the same type of batteries which helps.
+Fortunately both the DSLR (Canon 5D Mk IV and 7D MKII) use the same type of batteries which helps.

 On most of my trips I tend to carry various filters, especially the 6 and 10 stop ND filters and the Circular polarizer.
 They are necessary for that blurry water shots.
 A sturdy tripod, the Manfrotto 190XProB with Manfrotto 460MG head completes the lineup.